turbot/flowpipe-mod-gcp-thrifty/compute/docs/correct_one_compute_disk_if_unattached.md

-# Correct one compute disk if unattached
+# Correct one Compute disk if unattached

 ## Overview